openframeworks/ofBook/chapters/installation_up_4evr_macosx/chapter.md

 This line basically says - tell me the open processes (px aux) - only give me the lines that have "Tweetdeck" in them (grep Tweetdeck) - and then append them to a text file located at this location ( >> path_to_text_file)

 Now we just need to make this an executable shell script and set it up as a launch daemon or cron job – see above at Step 3 to learn how to run the shell script at a regular interval using Lingon and launchd.
-If the app isn't running, it will only return the “grep YourAppName” process which is a good thing to log because if your app isn't open you won't know how long it’s been out (nothing will be logged), but having the grep process logged will at least tell you it was checking for it.
+If the app isn't running, it will only return the “grep YourAppName” process which is a good thing to log because if your app isn't open you won't know how long it's been out (nothing will be logged), but having the grep process logged will at least tell you it was checking for it.
 Grep will also more accurately tell you what time it checked – the other app will only give you a start time and up time.

 Let's also take this one step further and say, hypothetically, that the Triplehead2Go display adapter you have is fairly wonky and you don't always get the displays or projectors to connect after reboot – or maybe a projector is shutting itself off and disrupting things.
 Well we can log the currently available resolutions too!
 Try entering the line below in your own terminal: